-It doesn’t happen very often, but there are times when you can’t access the Internet at home.
+It doesn’t happen very often, but there are times when you can’t access the internet at home.
 Maybe it’s because service is out, or perhaps you moved to a new place and are waiting for the ISP to get around to installing the new service.
-In these instances, it’s always good to have a backup plan in mind so that you’ll still have Internet access, even when your main home connection is MIA.
-However, if you’re currently looking for a backup plan, we have several suggestions to keep in mind the next time you’re stuck without Internet at your main digs.
+In these instances, it’s always good to have a backup plan in mind so that you’ll still have internet access, even when your main home connection is MIA.
+If you’re currently looking for a backup plan, we have several suggestions to keep in mind.

-If you’re able and willing to leave the house in order to get Internet access, there are a bevy of options that you can take advantage of, including some of the obvious ones:
+If you’re able and willing to leave the house to get internet access, there are a bevy of options that you can take advantage of, including some of the obvious ones:

 - Coffee shops

 - Libraries and bookstores

 Keep in mind that using public Wi-Fi at an establishment requires a certain give and take.
 It’s customary and a common courtesy to always purchase something when you take up space at a coffee shop or fast food joint.
 Better yet, if you tip well and get to know the baristas, no one will give you the stink eye when you plug your surge protector into the wall and pull out your day’s work.

 Furthermore, some places that offer public Wi-Fi limit it to members only.
 You might have to show proof of a library card to use your library’s Wi-Fi, or you may have to be a member of the gym if you want to take advantage of the internet there.
 It’s always a good idea to call ahead and see what their policies are before you make a solid plan.

 Keep in mind that public Wi-Fi can be dangerous.
 You don’t have any control of security, which may not be up to recommended standards, and these can be popular spots for hackers looking to intercept financial information.
 If you frequently rely on public Wi-Fi, we recommend adding a VPN to your devices.